 The urge to discover new things and accept challenges (as already mentioned above) is also what drives and moves our analog everyday life.
 Yes, we can order and buy everything we need online.
 We don’t even have to leave our own four walls.
 Everything goes online and at the push of a button.
 Accordingly, we make frequent use of these possibilities.
 Nevertheless, it entertains us when we discover something beautiful in shop windows and can attack and try out new things in the shop.
 So we need challenging and straightforward solutions, online and offline experiences, anticipation, and quick fulfillment at the same time.

 Smart benefits for all

-The Internet of Things (IoT), smart homes and smart cities will nevertheless find their way into our everyday lives.
-In the beginning, it will probably be early adopters and financially strong social classes.
-However, countless initiatives are fighting to ensure that smart applications and the simplification of processes do not only benefit those who can afford them.
+The Internet of Things (IoT), smart homes, and smart cities will nevertheless find their way into our everyday lives.
+In the beginning, it will probably be early adopters and financially secure social classes.
+However, many initiatives are fighting to ensure that smart applications and the simplification of processes do not only benefit those who can afford them.
 Although this will not change so quickly in the case of technical gimmicks in the private sphere, it is already being accelerated in public areas.
 Here, for example, demand-oriented traffic light switches, situational warnings in road traffic or digital organizational measures in hospitals provide socially relevant advantages.

 It’s that simple

 As already mentioned at the beginning, every human being has its definition of “simple.”
 So what lesson can be drawn from this fragmentation?
 It is the lowest common denominator that applies to every (technical) further development – in this case: it is the simplicity of application that leads to a digital lightness.
 It decides whether smart applications are accepted as facilitation, both truthfully and situationally.
 The path from the first idea to the actual acceptance is long and stony because man is a creature of habit.
 Creative thinkers often do not have to get lost in complicated feasibility studies, but ask the following question: Is the new more straightforward than the conventional?